Aditya-2aga/todo-assistant/README.md

-Todo Summary Assistant
-The "Todo Summary Assistant" is a full-stack application that allows users to manage their to-do items, generate a summary of pending tasks using an AI Language Model, and send this summary to a designated Slack channel.

-**Features**
-Frontend (React & Tailwind CSS):
-Add, view, and delete to-do items.
-Mark to-do items as complete or incomplete.
-Button to trigger summary generation and send to Slack.
-Display success/failure notifications for Slack messages.
-Backend (Node.js & Express):
-RESTful APIs for managing to-do items.
-Endpoint to fetch pending todos, generate a summary using an LLM, and post it to Slack.
-Database (Supabase - PostgreSQL):
-Stores to-do items with id, title, completed status, and createdAt timestamp.
-LLM Integration (Google Gemini API):
-Summarizes pending to-do items.
-Slack Integration:
-Posts the generated summary to a configured Slack channel via Incoming Webhooks.

-**Project Structure**
-todo-summary-assistant/
-├── client/                  # React Frontend
-│   ├── public/
-│   ├── src/
-│   │   ├── components/      # React components
-│   │   │   ├── AddTodoForm.jsx
-│   │   │   ├── TodoItem.jsx
-│   │   │   └── TodoList.jsx
-│   │   ├── App.jsx          # Main application component
-│   │   ├── index.css        # Tailwind CSS and global styles
-│   │   └── main.jsx         # Entry point for React app
-│   ├── .env.example         # Example environment variables for frontend
-│   ├── package.json
-│   └── tailwind.config.js
-│   └── postcss.config.js
-├── server/                  # Node.js/Express Backend
-│   ├── routes/              # API routes
-│   │   └── todos.js
-│   ├── .env.example         # Example environment variables for backend
-│   ├── db.js                # Supabase client configuration
-│   └── server.js            # Express application
-├── .gitignore
-└── README.md

-**Architecture and Design Choices**
-Monorepo-like Structure: The frontend and backend are in separate client and server directories for clear separation of concerns.
-React for Frontend: Chosen for its component-based architecture and rich ecosystem, making UI development efficient.
-Tailwind CSS: A utility-first CSS framework for rapid UI development and easy customization.
-Node.js & Express for Backend: A popular choice for building RESTful APIs due to its speed, simplicity, and JavaScript ecosystem.
-Supabase (PostgreSQL): Provides a robust, scalable, and easy-to-use PostgreSQL database with a generous free tier, along with auto-generated APIs (though we'll primarily use its Node.js client library for custom backend logic).
-Google Gemini API: Used for its powerful language understanding and generation capabilities to summarize todos.
-It offers a free tier suitable for development.
-Slack Incoming Webhooks: A simple way to post messages from external sources into Slack.
-Environment Variables: All sensitive information (API keys, database URLs, Slack webhook URLs) is managed through environment variables for security and configurability.

-**Prerequisites**
-Node.js (v18 or later recommended)
-npm or yarn
-A Supabase account (for PostgreSQL database)
-A Google Cloud Project with the Gemini API enabled (or an API key for another LLM provider) A Slack workspace and permission to add Incoming Webhooks Setup Instructions
-**Clone the Repository**
-git clone <repository-url>
-cd todo-summary-assistant

-**Setup Backend (server/)**
-Navigate to the server directory: cd server

-Install dependencies:
-npm install
-# or
-yarn install

-Create a .env file by copying .env.example: cp .env.example .env

-Configure Supabase:
-a.
-Go to Supabase and create a new project.
-b.
-In your Supabase project, go to "Project Settings" > "Database".
-c.
-Under "Connection string" > "URI", copy the URI.
-It will look like: postgresql://postgres:[YOUR-PASSWORD]@[HOST]:[PORT]/postgres.
-d.
-In your Supabase project, go to "Project Settings" > "API".
-e.
-Copy the Project API key (this is the anon key, which is public).
-f.
-Copy the Project URL.
-Update your server/.env file with your Supabase credentials:
-SUPABASE_URL=your_supabase_project_url
-SUPABASE_ANON_KEY=your_supabase_anon_key
-# For direct DB connection if needed (though Supabase client library is preferred for app logic)
-# DATABASE_URL=your_supabase_connection_string_uri

-# Gemini API Key (or your chosen LLM provider's API key)
-GEMINI_API_KEY=your_google_ai_studio_api_key

-# Slack Incoming Webhook URL
-SLACK_WEBHOOK_URL=your_slack_incoming_webhook_url

-PORT=3001 # Or any port you prefer for the backend

-Set up the todos table in Supabase:
-a.
-In your Supabase project dashboard, go to the "SQL Editor".
-b.
-Click "New query" and run the following SQL to create the todos table:
+# Todo Summary Assistant

+The Todo Summary Assistant is a comprehensive full-stack web application designed to help users efficiently manage their daily tasks while leveraging artificial intelligence to provide intelligent summaries.
+The application combines modern web technologies with AI integration to create a seamless task management experience that can automatically communicate with team collaboration tools.

+## **Application Overview**

+This application provides users with a complete task management solution that goes beyond simple todo tracking.
+Users can create, manage, and organize their tasks through an intuitive web interface, while the system intelligently processes pending tasks to generate meaningful summaries using advanced language models.
+These summaries can be automatically shared with team members through Slack integration, making it an ideal solution for both personal productivity and team coordination.

+## **Core Features**

+The frontend interface, built with React and styled using Tailwind CSS, provides users with comprehensive task management capabilities.
+Users can easily add new todo items, view their complete task list, and delete items that are no longer needed.
+The application also allows users to mark tasks as complete or incomplete with simple click interactions.
+A dedicated button triggers the AI summary generation process and automatically sends the results to the configured Slack channel.
+The interface provides clear feedback through success and failure notifications, ensuring users always know the status of their Slack communications.

+The backend infrastructure, developed using Node.js and Express, provides robust RESTful API endpoints for all task management operations.
+The system includes a specialized endpoint that retrieves pending tasks, processes them through an AI language model to generate intelligent summaries, and automatically posts these summaries to designated Slack channels.

+Data persistence is handled through Supabase, which provides a PostgreSQL database solution.
+The database stores all todo items with comprehensive metadata including unique identifiers, task titles, completion status, and creation timestamps.

+The AI integration utilizes the Google Gemini API to analyze and summarize pending tasks, providing users with intelligent insights into their workload and priorities.

+Slack integration is implemented through Incoming Webhooks, allowing the application to seamlessly post generated summaries directly to configured Slack channels, facilitating team communication and task visibility.

+## **Technical Architecture**

+The application follows a clean separation of concerns with the frontend and backend maintained in distinct client and server directories.
+This monorepo-like structure ensures clear organization while maintaining the ability to deploy components independently.

+React was selected for the frontend development due to its component-based architecture and extensive ecosystem, which enables efficient UI development and maintenance.
+The framework provides excellent state management capabilities and seamless integration with modern development tools.

+Tailwind CSS serves as the styling framework, offering a utility-first approach that accelerates UI development while maintaining design consistency and customization flexibility.
+This choice allows for rapid prototyping and easy maintenance of the user interface.

+The backend utilizes Node.js with Express framework, a proven combination for building scalable RESTful APIs.
+This technology stack was chosen for its performance characteristics, development speed, and extensive JavaScript ecosystem integration.

+Supabase provides the database infrastructure with PostgreSQL as the underlying database engine.
+This choice offers enterprise-grade reliability and scalability while providing a generous free tier for development and testing.
+Supabase also includes auto-generated APIs, though the application primarily uses the Node.js client library for custom backend logic implementation.

+Google Gemini API handles the AI language processing requirements, offering sophisticated language understanding and generation capabilities.
+The service provides a suitable free tier for development and testing purposes while delivering high-quality text summarization results.

+Slack integration is implemented through Incoming Webhooks, providing a straightforward method for posting messages from external applications into Slack channels without complex authentication workflows.

+All sensitive configuration data, including API keys, database connection strings, and webhook URLs, is managed through environment variables, ensuring security best practices and deployment flexibility.

+## **System Requirements**

+Before setting up the application, ensure your development environment includes Node.js version 18 or later.
+You can use either npm or yarn as your package manager based on your preference.

+You will need a Supabase account to access the PostgreSQL database services.
+Create an account at the Supabase website and set up a new project for this application.

+For AI functionality, you need access to Google Gemini API through a Google Cloud Project with the Gemini API enabled.
+Alternatively, you can obtain an API key through Google AI Studio.

+Slack integration requires access to a Slack workspace where you have permission to add Incoming Webhooks.
+You will need administrative or appropriate permissions to configure webhook integrations.

+## **Installation and Setup Process**

+Begin by cloning the repository to your local development environment using your preferred Git client.
+Navigate to the project directory after cloning is complete.

+**Backend Configuration**

+Navigate to the server directory within the project structure.
+Install all required dependencies using npm install or yarn install based on your package manager preference.

+Create your environment configuration by copying the provided env.example file to create a new env file.
+This file will contain all your sensitive configuration data.

+Configure your Supabase connection by accessing your Supabase project dashboard.
+Navigate to Project Settings and then to the Database section.
+Locate the connection string URI which follows the format postgresql://postgres:[YOUR-PASSWORD]@[HOST]:[PORT]/postgres.
+Also access the API settings to obtain your Project API key and Project URL.

+Update your server env file with the Supabase credentials including the project URL and anon key.
+Add your Gemini API key obtained from Google AI Studio.
+Include your Slack webhook URL which you will configure separately.
+Set your preferred port number for the backend server, typically 3001.

+Database setup requires creating the todos table in your Supabase project.
+Access the SQL Editor in your Supabase dashboard and create a new query.
+Execute the following SQL commands to establish the proper table structure and security policies:

 ```sql
 CREATE TABLE todos (
 id BIGSERIAL PRIMARY KEY,